Adhito/Project_AIG_SnakeAIvsAI/README.md

 ### AI Algorithm that are used
-In this code we would like to make a comparison between two different algorithm , The first algorithm are A-Star algorithm which can be found in #COLOR Snake.
-For the second algorithm we use Dijkstra Algorithm's and can be found on the #COLOR Snake
+In this code we would like to make a comparison between two different algorithm , The first algorithm are A-Star algorithm which can be found in Green Snake.
+For the second algorithm we use Dijkstra Algorithm's and can be found on the White Snake

 ### AI version 1 - Based on A-Star Algorithm
 A perfect strategy, ensuring filling the screen, but the speed is slow.